 These penalties include being sent to jail, payment of court fees and fines, payment of restitution to the alleged victim, possible loss of custody over his or her children, and mandatory participation in a domestic violence education program.
 As such, if you’ve been charged with domestic violence, you should immediately contact a domestic violence lawyer to represent you and fight for you.

-Domestic violence includes situations where an individual in a close relationship with another person inflects harm upon the other person.
+Domestic violence includes situations where an individual in a close relationship with another person inflicts harm upon the other person.
 Domestic violence includes physical harm, as well as emotional abuse and neglect of the other person.
 Most cases that we see typically involve the defendant physically harming the person with whom he is in a relationship.
 For the prosecution to convict an individual of domestic violence, it need only show that the defendant made physical contact, no matter how slight, with the other person.
 The prosecution does not need to show that the defendant caused injury to his significant other.

 At The H Law Group, we understand that these situations are emotionally charged, and we know that things sometimes get out of your control, so let us defend you and represent you.
-We will do everything possible to have the domestic violence charges against you dismissed or negotiate a favorable plea deal for you were you admit guilt to a lesser offense than the one you’re charged with.
+We will do everything possible to have the domestic violence charges against you dismissed or negotiate a favorable plea deal for you where you admit guilt to a lesser offense than the one you’re charged with.
 Allow our domestic violence attorneys to assist you with navigating the difficult times you’re facing.

 For the prosecution to prove an individual guilty of domestic violence, it must show that you unlawfully used force or violence against an individual with whom you’re in an intimate relationship.